spy-js/spy-js/README.md

 Download latest version from http://spy-js.com

+Windows users can use spy-js.exe, other platform users (and windows users if spy-js.exe doesn't work) should use:
+<code>node spy.js</code>
-Windows users can use spy-js.exe, other platform users should use: node spy.js (and manually configure browser proxy settings to use spy-js URL, by default https://localhost:3546)
+(and manually configure browser proxy settings to use spy-js URL, by default localhost:3546)

 See sampleConfig.js as an example of configuration file.